lachkovayana/Space_Shooter/Readme.md

 2. Having two lives (changes color after the first hit on it)
 3. Fast motion

-The player can catch power-ups that will periodically fly down
+The player can catch power-ups that will periodically fly down.
+The time until it expires can be seen in the upper right corner of the screen.

 _Bonus types (differ in image):_
 * acceleration of the player's bullets